 Healing Hands Animal Hospital, Salisbury, Maryland

-Every year at this all-day family-friendly event, you can paddle along a protected and pristine Eastern Shore creek, ride a bike on country roads and enjoy displays from more than a dozen nonprofits.
-In 2013 we have an exciting schedule planned:
+Every year at this all-day family-friendly event, you can learn from and be entertained by our outstanding Living History Performers, paddle along a protected and pristine Eastern Shore creek, ride a bike on country roads and enjoy displays from several nonprofits.
+In 2014 we have an exciting schedule planned:

 Ongoing throughout the day:

 NEW THIS YEAR – Actor David Emerson is joining us with an impressive resume spanning 25 years of Living History Interpretations.
 This year we will be visited by General George Washington at the Jamboree!

 *** “Origins”, a native American presentation by Daniel Firehawk Abbott at the newly constructed Longhouse at Handsell.
 Come meet the men who constructed this amazing native lodge and hear about the methods used to build it.
 Walk through this full-size native dwelling house–the children MUST see this!

 *** “African American Story of the Indiantown” Tent presented by the NHPA Native American Steering Committee, exhibits and discussions with family members.
 Also “Voices of the Indiantown”, with Audio and Visual interviews displayed on a computer of descendants of slaves and sharecroppers of the Indiantown area.
 View Video Teaser of the new project.